harpur/conserved-Exons/README.md

 	* odb9_fasta_metazoa.tgz (very large data set)

 # Extract ORTHODB IDs
 I've provided an R script that extracts the relevant taxonomic levels of all species within orthodb v9.1 using `taxize`.
 It is important to check the output of this file by eye before proceeding.
-Occasionally, `taxize` can misplace taxanomic levels (e.g. *Loa loa* is apparently a Hymenopteran).
+Occasionally, `taxize` can misplace taxonomic levels (e.g. *Loa loa* is apparently a Hymenopteran).

 ```R
 output_taxa.r